ai-enhanced-engineer/python-agentic-template/README.md

 └─────────────────────────────────────────────────────────────────┘
 ```

-**Human-in-the-loop**: You approve each phase before continuing.
-No runaway automation.
+You approve each phase before continuing.

 ## Quick Start

 1. **Create your repository**: Click "Use this template" on GitHub
 2. **Set up environment**: `make init`
 3. **Fill out your seeds**: Edit `context/PRODUCT.md` and `context/ENGINEERING.md`
-4. **Start brewing**: In Claude Code, say `"Run the project initialization workflow"`
+4. **Start building**: In Claude Code, say `"Run the project initialization workflow"`

 ### Filling Out Seeds